OlehOnyshchak/WikiImageRecommendation/data/README.md

 # Wikipedia Featured Articles multimodal dataset
 ## Overview
 This is a multimodal truncated dataset containing 500 [featured articles](https://en.wikipedia.org/wiki/Wikipedia:Featured_articles) with more than 8,000 images.
+Its mirror is also uploaded to [Kaggle](https://www.kaggle.com/jacksoncrow/wiki-articles-multimodal).
-A full version of the dataset, containing 5,638 pages and nearly 95,000 images, can be found [here](TODO: add link).
+A full version of the dataset, containing 5,638 pages and nearly 95,000 images, can be found on [Google Drive](https://drive.google.com/open?id=18i0D-N1J18UC1ebT9qbHZegKJQiKba5z).
 It contains the text of an article along with all the images from that article.
 From Wikipedia, we selected featured articles, which is just a small subset of all available ones, because they are manually reviewed and protected from edits.
 Thus it's the best theoretical quality human editors on Wikipedia can offer.